Crash Course on MagSafe for iPhones

 The mounts themselves need to have magnets in them that are arranged the right way to create a strong bond with iPhones.

-That means some lower quality 3rd party MagSafe accessories might not work as well as the better ones.
+That means some lower quality 3rd party MagSafe accessories might not work as good as the better ones.

 Does MagSafe stick to metal?

 The MagSafe magnets can slightly stick to metal, but it’s not strong enough to be noticeable most of the time, and it’s not strong enough to hold up your iPhone.

 Sadly, you cannot use your new iPhone as a fancy fridge magnet.